Learn How to Start an Essay Effectively

 How to Start an Essay Introduction

-As we pointed out earlier that there isn’t a set way to start an essay.
+As we pointed out earlier, there isn’t a set way to start an essay.
 But the one thing you need to be mindful of is that your introduction is catchy as well as informative.

 An essay hook is the opening sentence used as an attention grabber and as a motivator for the reader to make them read further.

-However, a hook sentence doesn’t substitute the introduction.
+However, a hook sentence doesn’t substitute for the introduction.
 Instead, it opens your essay in an interesting manner.
 There are different types of hooks that you can use.
-For instance, you can begin your essay with a quote, or by asking some rhetorical questions.
+For instance, you can begin your essay with a quote or by asking some rhetorical questions.